lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

       The features “ldb_show_reading” and “ldb_show_writing” are set to “true” by default

-To exclude these options from your version of the LSBQe, simply change the values to :py:mod:`“false”`:
+To exclude these options from your version of the LSBQe, simply change the values to :py:mod:`false`:

 .. figure:: figures/ldb-read-write-false.png
       :width: 400